 Now execute the following SQL commands to flatten the raw JSONs and create a materialized view with multiple columns based on the key names.

-create or replace materialized view flights_vw
+create or replace view flights_vw

 as select